Scholz's Social Democrats Fend Off Right in German State Vote

-German Chancellor Olaf Scholz's Social Democrats (SPD) looked set to fend off the far-right in a state election in Brandenburg on Sunday after trailing behind the Alternative for Germany (AfD) throughout the campaign, exit polls indicated.
+German Chancellor Olaf Scholz's Social Democrats (SPD) looked set to fend off the right in a state election in Brandenburg on Sunday after trailing behind the Alternative for Germany (AfD) throughout the campaign, initial official figures showed.

-The SPD, which has governed the state surrounding the capital Berlin since reunification in 1990, scored 31.8% of the vote, ahead of the far-right Alternative for Germany on 29.2%, in a last-minute comeback, according to the exit poll by broadcaster ZDF.
+The SPD, which has governed the state surrounding the capital Berlin since reunification in 1990, scored 30.9% of the vote, ahead of the right Alternative for Germany on 29.2%, in a last-minute comeback, according to provisional official results by the State Electoral Commissioner.

-"Dietmar Woidke and his Brandenburg SPD have made a furious comeback in recent weeks," said SPD party general secretary Kevin Kuehnert.
+"Dietmar Woidke and his Brandenburg SPD have made a furious comeback in recent weeks," said SPD General Secretary Kevin Kuehnert.

 "For us in the federal SPD, this evening, if things go well, the problems that lie ahead of us will not have gotten any bigger.
 But they have not gotten any smaller either," he said.